- Resources Hub

 It's for this reason why an on-demand version should form a key part of your entire webinar experience.

-Having an on-demand version created as soon as possible after the live event gives everyone who missed it - for whatever reason - the chance to watch it in full.
+Having an on-demand version shared soon after the live event gives everyone who missed it the chance to watch it in full and extend the shelf life of your webinar.
 It reduces the stress on you to try and get everyone to the webinar at the right time else they'll miss it, and means all of your time and effort can be appreciated and experienced post-event.

 Interested in finding out more about running webinars and the immense benefits they can bring to your business?
 Try WorkCast’s webinar free trial for 14 days to get started.